mxcl/PromiseKit/README.markdown

 @end
 ```

-As a bonus we handle some of the tedious special ViewController types for you so you don't have to delegate.
-Currently just `MFMailComposeViewController`.
-So you can `then` off of it without having to write any delegate code:
+As a bonus if you pass a `MFMailComposeViewController` we handle its delegation behind the scenes and convert it into a Promise:

 ```objc
 id mailer = [MFMailComposerViewController new];